ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 ## Breaking Todo Column Into Multiple Columns

-Our basic column layout was todo, doing and done.
-As you get more productive, you'll find that there are more things to do and your todo list keeps getting bigger and bigger.
-This is natural because we actually have a lot of things to do in life [TODO link to blogpost].
+Our basic column layout started with "To Do," "Doing," and "Done."
+As you become more productive, you'll find your "To Do" list growing.
+This is natural because [there are always many things to accomplish in life] (TODO: Link to Blogpost) .

-The problem our TODO list starts getting overwhelming.

-But note, as I mentioned in one of my previous blogpost, as long as we focus on what's the most important thing to do and as long as we do it well, we'll get highest amount of productivity we can get.
+However, a growing "To Do" list can become overwhelming.
+As long as we [focus on what's the most important thing to do and do it well](/life-blog/exponential-growth), we'll get highest amount of productivity we can get.

-And we can arrange our Trello system in a way that can help with that.
+**Enhancing the "To Do" Column**

-Instead of a simple TODO column, I split it into multiple columns.
+Instead of having a single "To Do" column, consider splitting it into multiple columns to better prioritize tasks:

-- This week: Includes all the tasks I am focused on this week.
-(I am relying on this less now.
-But starting out start with this and see if this is enough.
-Checkout the dashboard section)
-- Future planning columns: Multiple columns to help me prioritize what to do next.
+- **This Week**: Tasks you aim to complete this week.
+Initially, this column can help focus your efforts.
+As you refine your system, you may rely on it less.
+- **Future Planning Columns**: Use multiple columns to prioritize upcoming tasks.
+This helps keep your current focus clear and your future tasks organized.

-I keep the left section of the board focused on what I wnat to do and right section of the board for future planning and knowledge units.

-Here's how I break down future planning columns. this mostly depends on the domain.
+I organize my Trello board with the left section focused on current tasks and the right section for future planning and knowledge units.
+Here’s a breakdown of how I manage future planning columns based on different domains:

-If I am creating a board for health.
-I'll break down todos differently.
-For Blogging, I'll break it down differently.

-For example for blogging I have
+**Example: Blogging Board**

-- **Needs Organization**: Just ideas.
-I need to organize these better.
+- **Needs Organization**: Ideas that need to be sorted and structured.
-- **Needs Refinement**: These are developed ideas that need some refinement.
+- **Needs Refinement**: Developed ideas that require further refinement.
-- **Ready for Production**: These are clear ideas that are ready for writing.
+- **Ready for Production**: Fully developed ideas ready to be executed.

-This way whenever I need to do a talk, I pick up from Ready to Production.

-Columns in Travel board are arranged differently.

-- One section which has couple of columns for World Tour
+When it's time to write a blog post, I simply pick a task from the "Ready for Production" column.

+**Example: Travel Board**

+- World Tour: Columns for planning an international trip.
-- One section for India
+- India: Columns for domestic travel plans.

-Tip: If you don't know your domain well yet, breakdown create MoSCoW columns: Must Do, Should Do, Can Do, Won’t Do
+**Tip: Using the MoSCoW Method**

+If you're unsure how to categorize tasks in a new domain, try the MoSCoW method:

+- **Must Do**: Essential tasks that need immediate attention.
+- **Should Do**: Important tasks that should be done but are not critical.
+- **Can Do**: Tasks that are nice to do but not urgent.
+- **Won’t Do**: Tasks that are not necessary or relevant at the moment.

+By breaking down your tasks and organizing your Trello board effectively, you can manage your workload better and maintain high productivity.

 ## Breaking In-Progress Column Into Multiple Columns